 He didn't make the meme, but he sent it around.

-And it was uh Hakeem Jeffries talking, but somebody put a uh with you know some AGI or something, they put a Mexican hat and a fake Mexican mustache on him, and I think they had some mariachi music playing in the background, but that might have been a different meme.
+And it was Hakeem Jeffries talking, but somebody put a, with, you know, some AGI or something, they put a Mexican hat and a fake Mexican mustache on him.

 And they just had him, you know, talking like a clown, basically.

-What is Trump do?
+What does Trump do?

 He sends around another meme with yet another Mexican hat on Hakeem Jeffries, except it's even funnier.